-Tutorial Install PHP on Windows Server
+Downloading and Installing PHP on Windows Server

-After downloading, run the program and go to the products section:
+After downloading, run the program and go to the Products section:

 Note: Above is x64 for 64-bit windows and x86 for 32-bit windows.

-Next, in the new window, select the I Accept option.
+Next, choose the I Accept option:

-At this stage, you have to wait to complete the installation and finally select the finish option.
+At this stage, you have to wait to complete the installation and finally select the Finish option.

 You have now successfully installed it.